xzel23/meja/doc/SELECTIVE-PUBLISHING-CONCEPT.md

 - **Define module ownership paths, especially for shared build logic and dependency-lock files.**

+  Each module owns its directory except its Gradle dependency lockfile, which is ignored for release selection.
-  Use the conservative declarative mapping defined under **Shared build and release inputs**.
-Each module owns its directory; shared build, toolchain, publishing, settings, version-catalog, and dependency-lock inputs select all affected modules (all library modules until a narrower mapping is proven safe).
+  Dependency catalog changes are carried by the BOM and can therefore create a BOM-only patch release.
+Shared build, toolchain, publishing, settings, and instrumentation inputs select all library modules.
 The BOM build directory and release metadata select only the BOM.

 - **Decide whether documentation-only changes should cause a module republish.**